The world has changed.

 The Financial Meltdown of the previous recession of 2008 had one clear winner in the fast food category - McDonalds.

 All fast food chains including Burger King shrank during the recession.
 That’s expected.
 But McDonalds grew in the same time frame.
-The changes that they introduced in their business reflect a microcosm of the factors that lead some industries to thrive and some to get dismantled during times of crisis.
+The changes that they introduced reflect the factors that lead some industries to thrive and some to die during a crisis.

 The last recession also gave us Uber, Whatsapp, Slack and Groupon.
 So was there a common factor in these companies and McDonalds during recession?